couchbase/sync_gateway/README.md

 The `docPrefix` property is the prefix string applied to CouchDB document IDs to store them in Couchbase.
 It always consists of `doc:` followed by the database name, a `/`, a random UUID, and a ":".
 (The UUID ensures that if a database is deleted but some documents are left behind, and later a database is created with the same name, the orphaned documents won't appear in it.)

-There's also a document named `cdb:`name`:nextsequence` which is used as an atomic counter for generating sequence IDs.
+There's also a document named `seq:`_name_ which is used as an atomic counter for generating sequence IDs for that database.

 ### Document